flutter/website/src/docs/cookbook/networking/web-sockets.md

 The package provides a `WebSocketChannel` that allows you to both listen for messages from the server and push messages to the server.

-In Flutter, you can create a `WebSocketChannel` that connects to a server in one line:
+In Flutter, create a `WebSocketChannel` that connects to a server in one line:

 <!-- skip -->